Shantanu-sg-01/homepage/content/research/_index.md

 The following mini-projects are planned for 5th semester students under the research group.
 Each project is designed to be completed over a period of three months, and may be undertaken individually or in teams as specified.
 Below are the project titles, required background, and a brief description of the expected deliverables:

 <strong>1.
 UAV Configuration Selection Using Data-Driven Multi-Criteria Decision Making</strong>
-* Background: AE/AS with understanding UAV system components, performance parameters and Python language.
 * Team Size: 4 members.
-* <p align="justify">The objective of this project is to develop an intelligent system based on multi-criteria decision-making (MCDM) techniques that recommends suitable UAV configurations based on functional and operational requirements.
-The system will integrate data-driven methods to handle diverse design constraints and preferences.</p>
+* Domain: AE, AS.
+* <p align="justify">This project will improve your knowledge of current state-of-the-art in the drone technology.
+The outcome will be useful in conceptual design of uav in student's academic projects and in industry.
+Fundamental knowledge of UAV system components, performance parameters and willingness to learn python is expected.</p>

 **2. Integration of libTorch with OpenFOAM for Physics-Informed Deep Learning in Aerodynamics**
-* Background: AE/AS with good knowledge of C++, Object-oriented programming and fluid dynamics.
 * Team Size: Up to 2 members
-* <p align="justify">This project involves coupling OpenFOAM (for CFD analysis) with libTorch (PyTorch C++ API) to build a framework for physics-informed deep learning in aerodynamic simulations.
-The deliverables include the development of a simulation pipeline and training of neural networks using CFD-generated data.</p>
+* Background: AE, AS.
+* <p align="justify">This is a great opportunity to get started with machine learning and CFD.
+Students should be ready to learn C++ programming and carry a problem-solving attitude.</p>

 **3. Shape Optimization of Airfoils Using Adjoint Methods**
-* Background: AE/AS, with strong grasp of numerical methods, calculas and aerodynamics and Python language.
 * Team Size: Up to 2 members
-* <p align="justify">This project focuses on the aerodynamic shape optimization of a baseline airfoil for the specified flight conditions using gradient-based methods and adjoint solvers.
-Students will develop an optimization framework on top of OpenMDAO to improve aerodynamic performance metrics such as lift-to-drag ratio.</p>
+* Background: AE, AS.
+* <p align="justify">Students interested in industrial application of aerodynamics can pursue this project.
+It will help develop strong understanding of engineering design optimization and python programming.</p>

 **4. Development of CUDA-based Functional Programming Framework for Solving Large Sparse Linear Systems**
-* Background: AE/AS/CS, Strong background in linear algebra, solid programming skills, and access to a CUDA-capable GPU (locally or via cloud).
 * Team Size: Up to 2 members
+* Background: AE, AS, CS, Strong programming skills, and access to a CUDA-capable GPU (locally or via cloud).
-* <p align="justify">The project aims to develop a GPU-accelerated framework using CUDA and functional programming (preferably Haskell) to solve large sparse systems of linear equations.
-These systems frequently arise in numerical methods for engineering problems such as CFD, structural analysis, and optimization.
-The framework can either be built from scratch or layered over existing Haskell and CUDA-compatible libraries.</p>
+* <p align="justify">Students who want to excel in programming and problem-solving can choose this project.
+The aim is to develop a GPU-accelerated framework using CUDA and functional programming (preferably Haskell) to solve large sparse systems of linear equations.</p>

 **5. Design of a Domain-Specific Language (DSL) for Tensor Calculus with Applications in Deep Learning**
-* Background: CS/CD/IS, strong programming skills, and understanding of tensor mathematics.
 * Team Size: Up to 2 members
+* Background: CS, CD, IS, strong programming skills, and familarity with tensor mathematics.,
-* <p align="justify">This project aims to develop an embedded DSL, preferably in Haskell, that captures the core elements of tensor algebra and calculus.
-The language should provide expressive representations of key operations and data structures, addressing limitations of current tensor libraries.
-The DSL will be demonstrated through implementation of a basic feedforward neural network.</p>
+* <p align="justify">Students interested in developing their own programming language and contributing in open-source projects should choose this project.
+The aim is to develop an embedded DSL, preferably in Haskell, that captures the core elements of tensor algebra and calculus</p>

 **6. Design of a Domain-Specific Language (DSL) for Solving Linear Programming Problems in Engineering**
-* Background: CS/CD/IS, strong programming skills, and linear algebra.
 * Team Size: Up to 2 members
+* Background: CS/CD/IS, strong programming skills, and familarity with linear algebra.
-* <p align="justify">The project involves the design and implementation of a DSL (preferably embedded in Haskell) for formulating and solving linear programming problems using classical algorithms such as the Simplex method.
-The DSL will be applied to representative problems from various engineering domains to demonstrate its practical utility.</p>
+* <p align="justify">Students interested in developing their own programming language and contributing in open-source projects should choose this project.
+The project involves the design and implementation of a DSL (preferably embedded in Haskell) for formulating and solving linear programming problems using classical algorithms such as the Simplex method.</p>

 #### NOTE
 Please make note for the project #4, #5 and #6.